E257-5000

 For the RAM, I enabled the preset 6000-speed overclocking, Low Latency Support and High Bandwidth Support, but decided not to tinker with manual subtimings.

-Fan curves were set to run at 20 percent up to 40C degrees, and then progressively move up to 100 percent at 70C for all fans.
+Fan curves were set to run at 20 percent up to 40C degrees, and then progressively spin up to 100 percent at 70C for all fans.

-These optimisations have led to CPU temperatures of 78C under load and 31C idle, and GPU temperatures of 63C under load and 28C idle.
+These optimisations have led to CPU temperatures of 78C under load in Cinebench tests, 60C while gaming and 31C idle, and GPU temperatures of 63C under load in Cinebench and while gaming, and 28C idle.
 The CPU draws between 0.68-1.1 Volts and runs up to a clock rate of 5.04GHz.

 Misc